 While other forms of meditation require concentration to ‘empty your mind’ or focused contemplation, Vedic Meditation requires no effort.
 It’s okay for thoughts to come up.

-You’ll receive a personalized mantra that you repeat silently while meditating.
-The mantra is like a steady guide for your mind — it easily brings you to a settled state.
+You’ll receive a personalized Vedic Meditation mantra that you repeat silently while meditating.
+In Vedic Meditation, the mantra is like a steady guide for your mind — it easily brings you to a settled state.
 Your body begins to rest more deeply than sleep within 20 minutes of this practice, and you naturally experience bliss and calm.

 There is no goal here to meditate for hours.
 It’s simply to release enough stress that you still feel great with your eyes open.
-All it takes to achieve this is 20 minutes a day, twice a day – and you can do it anywhere, without music or a special seat.
+Vedic Meditation Techniques can be practiced in 20 minutes a day, twice a day – and you can do it anywhere, without music or a special seat.

 Your teacher will always teach you in person.
 It’s part of Vedic Tradition.
 It’s also tradition to include a Gratitude Ceremony and to join any meditation group worldwide once you’ve learned the technique.

 The profound benefits become available when the body is allowed to release stress during meditation.
-Think of it as a detox for your nervous system.
+Vedic Meditation is like a detox for your nervous system.
 Most of the time it is so subtle that you won’t even notice it happening.
 I am here to guide you to safely experience this release.

 The Veda teaches that you already have everything you need to be healthy, calm, and happy, because that is your natural state.
 It’s all about aligning our minds and bodies to the rhythms of nature – and remembering the perfect health and happiness that’s already inside us.